Skip to Content

 Psychiatric Service Dog PSD – It is not easy to identify if you will need to get a PSD or an ESA as their tasks are quite similar.

-If you mainly are searching for a companion and you can go about your daily life on your own, then an ESA would be the better choice.
+If you mainly are searching for a companion and you can go about your daily life on your own, then an ESA might be a more suitable choice.

 How Much Does a Service Animal Cost?

-A service dog is definitely not cheap but there are also agencies that provide them for free to people that are financially not capable off paying for them.
+A service dog is not cheap but there are also agencies that provide them for free to people who are financially not capable to pay for them.

 “Free” doesn’t mean that no one had to pay for them.